Wilhelm-Ferdinand Galland: Aerial victory claims

+According to US historian David T. Zabecki, Galland was credited with 55 aerial victories.
+Spick also lists him with 55 aerial victories and a mission-to-claim ratio of 3.38.
 Mathews and Foreman, authors of Luftwaffe Aces: Biographies and Victory Claims, researched the German Federal Archives and found records for 56 aerial victory claims, all of which were claimed on the Western Front and include eight four-engined bombers.